Jingzi2020/CEE498_2020_G1/manuscript.md

 - Designing layers and parameters;
 - Determining training methods.

 We used different features, epochs, hidden layers, units and learning rates in this project.
 The architectures of our models are shown in Figure @fig:jingzi-model , @fig:anye-model and @fig:dana-model .
-The Main parameters of our models are shown in Table @tbl:our-models
+The main parameters of our models are shown in Table @tbl:our-models

 ![The Architecture of Jingzi’s Model](images/Jingzi Model.png "Wide image"){#fig:jingzi-model}